DIY Pine Cone Christmas Tree

 How to Make a Pine Cone Christmas Tree

-First, you’ll need to make a cone out of cardboard.
-This will be the base of the tree.
+First, you’ll need to make a cone out of corrugated cardboard for the base of the tree.

 The cardboard cone I made measures 11 inches tall x 4.25 inches wide at the base.
-Make your cone any height and width you like– just remember, your final tree will be larger once all the pine cones are on.
+Make a cone any height and width you like.
+Just remember, your final tree will be larger once all the pine cones have been glued on.

 My completed tree is 12 inches tall and is 7.5 inches wide at the base.